Rhein Haus Seattle: Description

 The menu has also included sausages such as cheddarwurst, kielbasa, and Nürnberger Rostbratwurst, as well as fried potato on a stick.
 The restaurant has offered free pretzels to patrons wearing lederhosen or dirndl.
 Rhein Haus Seattle is popular among students at nearby Seattle University, and has "sibling" restaurants in Denver (2015), Tacoma (2017), and Leavenworth.

 History

 Previously known as Von Trapp's, the business was renamed in 2014.
 In 2022, Rhein Haus Seattle joined the Mariners Bar League.
-The business also hosted an LGBT pride celebration with singer Keri Hilson and drag performers Symone, Tatianna, Thorgy Thor, and Trinity K. Bonet.
+The LGBT-owned business also hosted an LGBT pride celebration with singer Keri Hilson and drag performers Symone, Tatianna, Thorgy Thor, and Trinity K. Bonet.

 Reception

 Mark Van Streefkerk included the restaurant in Eater Seattle's 2022 list of "12 Seattle Bars with Fun Activities", noting the six bocce courts.